3mdeb/news-and-ideas/blog/content/post/2024-04-12-odroid-m1-secure-boot.md

 ## What's next

-While I managed enable Secure Boot on Odroid it would be good to more thoroughly test it's security and capability.
+While I managed enable Secure Boot on Odroid it would be good to more thoroughly test its security and capability.
 Some of the questions that I would like to find answers for are whether there really isn't way to overwrite key hash and if it's possible to store more than one.
 OTP has 8k bits of memory based on RK3568 datasheet while hashes are only